wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 # Consulting-Class-Project-Decorative-Lighting-Industry

 ## Introduction
 This is a consulting project I did for class credit, where I implemented the 6 steps of the data analysis process to make business recommendations.
-This was a team project where I collaborated with 5 classmates, and this respository is meant to document part of the project.
+This was a team project where I collaborated with 5 classmates, and this respository is meant to document only my part of the project.

   WakaNINE is a decorative lighting company based in Austin, TX and they tasked us with conducting primary market research to understand the lighting specification process.
 This project will ultimately help wakaNINE develop marketing strategies based on current trends in the way decorative lighting fixtures are selected for commercial buildings.